• How it works

 In Texas, the only exceptions involve subsidized housing, where federal rules apply.
 Cities and counties also cannot create their own rent control unless the state gives permission, which has not happened.
 So in most cases, landlords are free to set the rent.

-Can Rent be Increased During a Fixed-Term Lease in Texas?
+Can Rent Be Increased During a 12-Month Lease in Texas?

-What Are Tenants’ Rights if They Can’t Afford a Rent Increase in Texas?
+What Can Tenants Do if They Cannot Afford a Rent Increase?

 Author